samira-estes-garcia/spacex-graphql/README.md

 # A React App with SpaceX's GraphQL API

 This application uses the SpaceX GraphQL API to display SpaceX's previous rocket launches.
 Click on a card to view more information about a particular launch.
+Live Link: https://samira-estes-garcia.github.io/spacex-graphql/

 ## Installation